dafny-lang/dafny/docs/_includes/Types.md

 A constructor
-can only be called at the time an object is allocated (see object-creation examples below), and for a class that contains one or more constructors, object creation must be done in conjunction with a call to a constructor.
+can only be called at the time an object is allocated (see object-creation examples below); for a class that contains one or more constructors, object creation must be done in conjunction with a call to a constructor.